dstroy0/embedded_types/CONTRIBUTING.md

 ```

 Three CTest targets, one per header under test. `EMBEDDED_TYPES_BUILD_TESTS` defaults on when this
-is the top-level project and off when it is consumed by another, so `add_subdirectory` does not
+is the top-level project and off when it is consumed by another.
-build suites nobody asked for.

-`test/harness.py` carries each build tree's flags, so running one is a command rather than a
+`test/harness.py` carries each build tree's flags:
-remembered incantation:

 ```sh
 python test/harness.py test                     # the library as it ships